asyrewicze/asyrewicze/README.md

 ### **About Andy**

-Andy is a 20+ year IT Pro specializing in Infrastructure, the M365 Suite, Cybersecurity and Cloud Services such as Microsoft Azure.
+Andy is a 20+ year IT Pro specializing in Infrastructure, the M365 Suite, Cybersecurity, Linux and Open Source, as well as Cloud Services such as Microsoft Azure.
 By day he works as a Security Evangelist for [Hornetsecurity](https://www.hornetsecurity.com), and by night he shares his IT knowledge online in IT communities or over a cold beer.
 Andy is an 11-time awardee of the [Microsoft MVP](https://mvp.microsoft.com/en-us/PublicProfile/5000844?fullName=Andy%20Syrewicze) award across several competencies - most recently being Security.

 ### Skillset